 Every office needs storage spaces, but don't feel limited to metal, industrial-looking file cabinets.
 "A must is a good-looking storage component that hides the day-to-day components of a workspace," says Nancy Hooff and Carter Kay of Carter Kay Interiors.
 "No need for everyone to know your secrets."

 Instead of shopping in the office section, try looking for creative ways to repurpose other types of pieces.
 Think credenzas, dressers, side boards, or buffets.
 It will give your working space a warmer and homier feel.

 Consider a Show-Stopping Chandelier

-Nothing screams "stale office" more than boring, recessed neon lights.
+Nothing screams "stale office" more than bland, recessed neon lights.
 Pretty much every chic office features a fabulous light fixture that you would never in a million years find at Office Depot.
-"Make sure it actually puts out good light too!" suggest Hoof and Kay.
+"Make sure it actually puts out good light, too!" suggest Hoof and Kay.

 Turn Walls Into Work Spaces

 No matter the size, you can maximize the efficiency of your office space by utilizing every surface, suggests Seo.
-"Turn walls into workspaces ideal for to-do lists, brainstorming, inspirational words/art, etc by using marker boards and/or chalkboards," he adds.
+"Turn walls into workspaces ideal for to-do lists, brainstorming, inspirational words/art, etc., by using marker boards and/or chalkboards," he adds.
 The accent wall in this office designed by Kate Marker Interiors opted for corkboard, which is also a suitable option.

 Add a Personal Touch

-When we hear the term "office" most of us think of gray, sterile spaces constructed out of cheap material.
-Who wants to spend the majority of their day in a space like that?
+When we hear the term "office," most of us think of gray, sterile spaces constructed out of cheap material.
+Who wants to spend most of their day in a space like that?
 Adding some life into your office space is incredibly simple.
 For example, Seo suggests adding a few low-maintenance plants as they add a fresh, uplifting feel to spaces.
 Also, incorporate some personal decor pieces—photos, mementos, etc.—to tie the office into your home.
 Artwork, candles, and even blankets will make it feel even cozier.

 Shop the Dining Section